claymore666/ai-dev-agent/ISSUES.md

 ## Problem Description
 Multiple issues have been identified with the session management and history awareness functionality, as well as project deletion:

-1. The AI Development Agent fails to correctly utilize session history when asked to summarize a conversation.
-Instead of referencing the actual interaction history, it retrieves and presents unrelated content from the vector database.
+1. ~~The AI Development Agent fails to correctly utilize session history when asked to summarize a conversation.
+Instead of referencing the actual interaction history, it retrieves and presents unrelated content from the vector database.~~ (FIXED)

 2. The `generate` command does not verify or automatically create a session when executed, leading to a disjoint user experience.